yu4nm/db-2024-django-react/mobile/README.md

-# Frontend Component
+# Mobile Component

 ## Summary

 Under construction

-## Steps for build and run the frontend
+## Steps for build and run the mobile

 ### 1. Install dependencies